 2. High School Placement Test (HSPT) – 9th Grade Applicants Only

 Every student applying for the ninth grade must take the HSPT to be considered for admission at SGMHS.
-You may take the exam on the scheduled dates at SGMHS - Saturday, January 20, 2018 or Saturday, January 27, 2018 (make-up date).
+You may take the exam on the scheduled dates at SGMHS are in January.
 If you plan on taking the exam at a different high school, you must request for a copy of your test scores to be sent directly to SGMHS.

 3. Admissions Interview

-Each Mission applicant and parent(s) will be scheduled for an interview on February 10, 2018 with a member of our admissions committee.
+Each Mission applicant and parent(s) will be scheduled for an interview with a member of our admissions committee.
 Interviews will be scheduled once requirements 1 and 2 above are met.
 Interviews are scheduled in January/February by the Admissions Department.

-*Please note that any application received after the application deadline of January 19, 2018 will have their interview scheduled accordingly.
+*Please note that any application received after the regular application cycle (August - February) will have their interview scheduled accordingly.